Migrate the PI ICU settings away from the PI Module Database

 The ICU needs to either be decoupled from the MDB, or there needs to be a mechanism where users can bulk edit settings that affect multiple interfaces.
 Perhaps by allowing the batch file to override the MDB (rather than just having it one way), migrating the settings into AF where they can be managed by the administrator or just allowing the batch file to be the "master" copy.

 Every time we have to change even a single setting now, it has to be done manually via the ICU.
 When dealing with hundreds of interfaces, what should be a simple change has become a time consuming, tedious and error prone task.
 I don't know how many hours we have burned being stuck clicking through the ICU just to make a change that could have been done quickly, easily and consistently via a simple bulk edit of the batch files.
 Worse yet, many of these settings are likely to need change over the life of a PI system, or even as the system is tuned and optimized, so chances are most users will be faced with the unpleasant task multiple times over.

 Kenneth Barber commented

-Czuprynski, I was told back in 2016 that the PI Analysis Service is supposed to replace PI ACE.
-This was back when I was new to PI and wanted to know what was deprecated and what was not.
+Czuprynski, PI ACE is deprecated in favour of the PI Analysis Service (see this: https://pisquare.osisoft.com/s/article/000036664).
 I've never used PI ACE before, so I can't tell you if the PI Analysis Service has all of the functionality of PI ACE.

 If we REALLY wanted to kill the PI Module Database, we could always set up our PI Interfaces without the PI ICU, but it would be harder than when we do use the PI ICU.
 I don't understand why the PI ICU needs to store a separate copy of the configuration settings in the PI Module Database.
 The settings are already contained in the batch file and PI ICU will even complain when the batch file and the PI Module Database don't match.